 Cacaluta Bay: My Beach Paradise in Oaxaca, Mexico

-I’ve officially found one of the prettiest beaches in Mexico and I never expected it would be on the coast of Huatulco.
+I’ve officially found one of the prettiest hidden gems in Mexico and I never expected it would be on the coast of Huatulco.
 My little slice of paradise is called Cacaluta Bay and if you’re into secluded beach paradises away from the crowds, you’re going to fall hard for it, too!